weavedigitalstudio/bb-color-presets-first/README.md

 ## Change Log

 ### 1.1.0
-- Added compatibility with Beaver Builder 2.9+ and its React-based color picker
+- Updated for Beaver Builder 2.9+ and its React-based color picker
 - Improved version detection to load the appropriate script
 - Updated documentation